SimiaCryptus/qqn-optimizer/docs/paper/combined.md

 We present proof sketches that capture key insights, with detailed derivations available in the supplementary material.
 Convergence rates remain problem-dependent, as is standard in quasi-Newton theory.

-### 1.2 Paper Organization
+## Paper Organization

-Section 2 reviews related work in optimization methods and benchmarking.
+The next section reviews related work in optimization methods and benchmarking.
-Section 3 presents the QQN algorithm derivation and theoretical properties.
+We then present the QQN algorithm derivation and theoretical properties.
-Section 4 describes our benchmarking methodology.
+Following that, we describe our benchmarking methodology.
-Section 5 presents comprehensive experimental results.
+We then present comprehensive experimental results.
-Section 6 discusses implications and future directions.
+The discussion section covers implications and future directions.
-Section 7 concludes.
+Finally, we conclude.

-## 2. Related Work
+# Related Work

-### 2.1 Optimization Methods
+## Optimization Methods

-**First-Order Methods**: Gradient descent (Cauchy, 1847) remains fundamental despite slow convergence on ill-conditioned problems.
+**First-Order Methods**: Gradient descent [@cauchy1847methode] remains fundamental despite slow convergence on ill-conditioned problems.
-Momentum methods (Polyak, 1964) and accelerated variants (Nesterov, 1983) improve convergence rates but still struggle with non-convex landscapes.
+Momentum methods [@polyak1964some] and accelerated variants [@nesterov1983method] improve convergence rates but still struggle with non-convex landscapes.
-Adaptive methods like Adam (Kingma & Ba, 2015) have become popular in deep learning but require careful tuning and can converge to poor solutions.
+Adaptive methods like Adam [@kingma2015adam] have become popular in deep learning but require careful tuning and can converge to poor solutions.

-**Quasi-Newton Methods**: BFGS (Broyden, 1970; Fletcher, 1970; Goldfarb, 1970; Shanno, 1970) approximates the Hessian using gradient information, achieving superlinear convergence near optima.
+**Quasi-Newton Methods**: BFGS [@broyden1970convergence; @fletcher1970new; @goldfarb1970family; @shanno1970conditioning] approximates the Hessian using gradient information, achieving superlinear convergence near optima.
-L-BFGS (Liu & Nocedal, 1989) reduces memory requirements to O(mn), making it practical for high dimensions.
+L-BFGS [@liu1989limited] reduces memory requirements to O(mn), making it practical for high dimensions.
 However, these methods require complex line search procedures and can fail on non-convex problems.

-**Hybrid Approaches**: Trust region methods (Moré & Sorensen, 1983) interpolate between gradient and Newton directions but require expensive subproblem solutions.
+**Hybrid Approaches**: Trust region methods [@more1983computing] interpolate between gradient and Newton directions but require expensive subproblem solutions.
 Unlike QQN's direct path optimization, trust region methods solve a constrained quadratic programming problem at each iteration, fundamentally differing in both computational approach and theoretical framework.
-Switching strategies (Morales & Nocedal, 2000) alternate between methods but can exhibit discontinuous behavior.
+Switching strategies [@morales2000automatic] alternate between methods but can exhibit discontinuous behavior.

-### 2.2 Benchmarking and Evaluation
+## Benchmarking and Evaluation

-**Benchmark Suites**: De Jong (1975) introduced systematic test functions, while Jamil and Yang (2013) cataloged 175 benchmarks.
+**Benchmark Suites**: @dejong1975analysis introduced systematic test functions, while @jamil2013literature cataloged 175 benchmarks.
-The CEC competitions provide increasingly complex problems (Liang et al., 2013).
+The CEC competitions provide increasingly complex problems [@liang2013problem].
 However, many evaluations lack statistical rigor or use limited problem sets.

-**Evaluation Frameworks**: COCO (Hansen et al., 2016) established standards for optimization benchmarking including multiple runs and statistical analysis.
+**Evaluation Frameworks**: COCO [@hansen2016coco] established standards for optimization benchmarking including multiple runs and statistical analysis.
-Recent work emphasizes reproducibility (Beiranvand et al., 2017) and fair comparison (Schmidt et al., 2021), though implementation quality and hyperparameter selection remain challenges.
+Recent work emphasizes reproducibility [@beiranvand2017best] and fair comparison [@schmidt2021descending], though implementation quality and hyperparameter selection remain challenges.

-## 3. The Quadratic-Quasi-Newton Algorithm
+# The Quadratic-Quasi-Newton Algorithm

-### 3.1 Motivation and Intuition
+## Motivation and Intuition

 Consider the fundamental question: given gradient and quasi-Newton directions, how should we combine them?
 Linear interpolation lacks a principled basis for choosing weights.
 Trust region methods solve expensive subproblems.
 We propose a different approach: construct a smooth path that begins with the gradient direction and curves toward the quasi-Newton direction.

-### 3.2 Algorithm Derivation
+## Algorithm Derivation

 We formulate the direction interpolation problem mathematically.
 Consider a parametric curve
 $\mathbf{d}: [0,1] \rightarrow \mathbb{R}^n$ satisfying three constraints: